kdybicz/adobe-color-swatch/README.md

 ## Description

-`swatch.py` is a Python 3 command line interface created to extract Color Swatch data from `.aco` files and output them into a simple `.csv`.
-It can also work in revers, so generate an `.aco` file based on data from a `.csv` file.
+`swatch.py` is a Python 3 command line interface created to extract Color Swatch data from `.aco` files and save them as a simple `.csv`.
+It can also work in revers and generate a `.aco` file based on a `.csv` data file.

 ## Installation

+Install from GitHub repository:
 ```
 pip3 install git+https://github.com/kdybicz/adobe-color-swatch
 ```